SuperbHappyGuy/Picross-Game/ReadMe.md

   <li>Hold the blank top left area of the grid with one finger and tap a cell with another finger to mark an X in a cell</li>
 </ul>

+## Disclaimer
+<p>The puzzles of Picross are normally based on pictures and where it gets it's name (Picture word cross).
+Due to the puzzles being randomly generated there is a chance that some puzzles will have multiple solutions, which is not intended.
+To combat this I added a mistake checker, this will ensure you get the correct puzzle solution every play!</p>

+## Mistake Checker
+<p>To check your mistakes in a puzzle fill in the entire grid with either colored cells or X cells to reveal red colored cells indicating your mistakes.
+Swap those inputs to get the correct solution.
+Mistakes will add an hour on to your final time but only if the grid is filled so don't worry about any prior mistakes!</p>

 [![Visits Badge](https://badges.strrl.dev/visits/SuperbHappyGuy/Picross-Game)](https://badges.strrl.dev)